 GET A FREE PRICE QUOTE

-The Chevrolet Equinox is a mid-size crossover with seating for five, optional all-wheel drive, and a whole slew of available safety features.
-It competes with cars like the Nissan Rogue, Ford Escape, Toyota RAV4, Honda CR-V and many others.
+The Chevrolet Equinox is a mid-size crossover that seats five and has optional all-wheel drive.
+It competes with the Honda CR-V, NIssan Rogue, Toyota RAV4, and more.

-See our most recent review of the 2013 Chevy Equinox for more information, including options, prices, gas-mileage ratings, and specifications.
+See our review of the 2014 Chevy Equinox for more information, including options, prices, gas-mileage ratings, and specifications.
 Also check out The Car Connection's coverage of the 2013 Chevrolet Equinox.

 While it shares no body panels, the Chevy Equinox is nearly identical to the GMC Terrain--both vehicles are made by General Motors, and differ mostly in styling, interior, features, and options.